emdgroup/baybe/docs/userguide/serialization.md

 (JSON_SERIALIZATION)=
 ## JSON de-/serialization
-All BayBE objects can be conveniently serialized into an equivalent JSON representation by calling their
+Most BayBE objects can be conveniently serialized into an equivalent JSON representation by calling their
 {meth}`to_json <baybe.serialization.mixin.SerialMixin.to_json>` method.
 The obtained JSON string can then be deserialized via the